adrienjoly/adrienjoly.github.io/pro/index.md

 My objective is to help your software team (re)gain **confidence, autonomy and serenity** while creating (or sustaining) **value** for your business.

-Note: I particularly enjoy contributing to open aource projects and/or projects related to music or education.
+Note: I particularly enjoy contributing to open source projects and/or projects related to music or education.

 ### Availability